weiny2/ndctl/collab/index.md

 * Address translation for HDM decoding
   - Pending v3 from Robert
 * cxl/region: Remove soft reserve resource at region construction
+  - Waiting on next version?
 * acpi/ghes, cper, cxl: Trace FW-First CXL Protocol Errors
   - Waiting on next rev from Smita.
 No activity since May.
 Is this still happening?
 * DCD: Add support for Dynamic Capacity Devices (DCD)
   - v3 is out, please review
+  - really need to associate a dax device to tag
+    - restrict default allocation to no-tag
+      - need this for v4
+  - need reference of dax device back to the tag

 # 6.12+
 * Add RAS support for CXL root ports, CXL downstream switch ports, and CXL upstream switch ports
   * Terry, new updates?
+    - working and hoping to be sending it this week or next
   * Fan is testing
 * Scrub Subsystem via EDAC
   * v11 posted
   * Shiju/Jonathan, new updates?
+  * PPR support now
+    - Review for PPR is needed
+    - must be done via DPA on a device which has not onlined (no HPA)
+    - CXL can do same as poison
+  * More than scrub now
+  * needs to be a kernel driver to check the errors offline
+  * may at least be able to upstream bits of it
 * Extended-linear memory-side-cache HMAT Proposal
   * Approved?
   * ACPICA pull request merged for new HMAT definition